fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 `fusioncharts.overlappedbar2d.js`|This file is required to render the Overlapped Bar 2D chart. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedbar2d.js`.|
 `fusioncharts.overlappedcolumn2d.js`|This file is required to render the Overlapped Column 2D chart, present under FusionCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedcolumn2d.js`.|
 `fusioncharts.maps.js`|This file is the core map renderer file.
 The map definitions, however, are stored separately, as explained next. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.maps.js`.|
 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
-You can download definition of all the 1000+ maps offered by FusionMaps XT from here. </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
+You can download the definition of all the 1000+ maps offered by FusionMaps XT from here. </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files (JSON & CSS).
 Refer each theme with their respective `JavaScript` and `CSS` file names.|

 ### Step 2

-[Download](https://www.fusioncharts.com/php-charts/) the FusionCharts PHP wrapper which contains the main class file `fusioncharts.php` in `php-wrapper` folder, then copy and paste this class file in to “Includes” folder of your project.
+[Download](https://www.fusioncharts.com/php-charts/) the **FusionCharts PHP** wrapper which contains the main class file `fusioncharts.php` in `php-wrapper` folder, then copy and paste this class file into the “Includes” folder of your project.

 That completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/php/your-first-chart-using-php '@@open-newtab').